 - Have a call to action for readers after the conclusion.

 - Be written in the style of writing we prefer.

 - Have links to at least 2 posts already published on Write to Done.

-- Have an author bio at the end.
+- Have an author bio at the end (about 40 words).
 You can link to your blog and a product of yours that is offered free to WTD readers.
 Please send us the links and we will add them.
 A sample author bio is: Eugene Writegood is a writing coach and blogs at yourblogaddress.com, a blog about bold and fearless writing.
 Grab his free eBook, Blahdiblah.

 - Have a killer title.
 You can download a great resource for writing headlines, called “Why Headlines Fail” at Psychotactics.

 - Offer links to a few suggested images in your pitch email.
 A good source of images is: Bigstock.

 - Carefully edit and proofread your post.